 Some parents choose not to have their daughters vaccinated, and although I can sympathise and identify with the anxiety behind it, it is a decision I find hard to understand.
 If you know any young women, or indeed anyone, affected by cervical cancer, it is hard to see why anyone would take the risk.

 The HPV vaccine is effective at stopping girls getting the types of HPV that cause most cervical cancers.
 It’s important to have both doses to be protected.

 Understandably a lot of parents question the safety of vaccinations.
 In the past, the media have scared us with exaggerated or inaccurate stories of vaccinations, so as a parent myself, I have spent time researching and debating whether or not to have my children treated.

 But the nurse in me has seen the consequence of diseases.
 My father-in-law was a GP and during the MMR scandal, he gave me some sound advice.
-He asked me to consider which outcome I would regret more? – the small chance of a treatable reaction to a vaccination or my child getting a life-threatening disease and how I would feel about my decision then? (there are around nine cases of cervical cancer diagnosed every day in the UK alone)
+He asked me to consider which outcome I would regret more – the small chance of a treatable reaction to a vaccination or my child getting a life-threatening disease?
+How would I feel about my decision then?
+(There are around nine cases of cervical cancer diagnosed every day in the UK alone)

 NHS.UK – is the vaccine safe?

 ‘A vaccine can only be used in people if scientific tests, called clinical trials, show it is safe and effective, and that the benefits outweigh any risks.